hariom57/Hercules-HariOmSharma/README.md

 Just like Hercules, this app is about:
 - Facing daily challenges head-on
-- Turning discipline into power=
+- Turning discipline into power.
 - Transforming small wins into legendary progress

 The name is a daily reminder: